-The US EPA describes nutrient pollution as “one of America’s most widespread, costly and challenging environmental problems.”
+The US Environmental Protection Agency (EPA) describes nutrient pollution as “one of America’s most widespread, costly and challenging environmental problems.”
 This issue is of significant concern world-wide, with considerable resources now being committed in Asia and Europe to study eutrophication in streams, rivers, lakes, bays and coastal waters and related economic, environmental and human health issues.

 Solutions Provided by EEMS

-EFDC_Explorer Modeling System has powerful water quality simulation and analysis features.
+EEMS has powerful water quality simulation and analysis features.
 EFDC+ provides simulation of 23 water quality (WQ) parameters, including a full sediment diagenesis model.
 The post-processing options for WQ includes 2-D plan (by layer or depth averaged), vertical section plots, and a range of animations.
-Unlike similar tools such as MIKE or DELFT, EE has all tools available in one fully equipped package.
+Unlike similar tools such as MIKE or DELFT, EEMS has all the tools available in one fully equipped package.

 Examples of Studies Done with EEMS

 The images below demonstrate EE visualizations of WQ parameters from the TMDL study of Caloosahatchee Estuary, Florida.
 The plan view animation displays the depth averaged DO values as algal blooms form in the estuary.
 A track through the model domain has been defined by the user and a profile animation along that path shows chlorophyll a formation near the surface later in the same year.